American College of Gastroenterology

 • How common is diverticulosis?

-Diverticulosis is a common problem, especially in older people.
-The condition is uncommon in people under the age of 30, and is most common in those over 60.
+Diverticulosis is very common, especially in older people.
+It rarely happens in people under the age of 30, but it’s much more common after age 60.

 Causes